Mazhalai Pattalam: Production

 The film, announced in 1979, is the directorial debut of Lakshmi, who was supervised by K. Balachander.
 The story is based on the 1968 film Yours, Mine and Ours.
+When Balachander approached Visu to write the screenplay and dialogues, he left his job at a travel company and agreed to write the screenplay while also taking care of post-production activities as per Balachander's request.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 The song "Gowri Manohari" is based on Gourimanohari raga.
-The song was named after Gowri Manohar, a character from the film.
+The song was named after Gowri Manohari, a character from the film.

 Release and reception

 Mazhalai Pattalam was released on 9 May 1980, and Makkala Sainya on 21 July that year.
 Kanthan of Kalki wrote that Lakshmi's direction in her debut did not speak; however her experienced maturity was evident.
+The film opened to a poor response, but picked up by the eighth week and became a success.